austinkmassey/nb-plugins/README.md

 nb dash
 ```

-Returns a count of open and completed tasks for each directory/notebook in nb.
+Returns a count of open and completed tasks for each directory in the current notebook.

 ```
 Directory                                 Completed  Incomplete
 ./projects/notes                              12         3
 ./projects/todo                               8          5
 ```

-Dash does not count tasks from local notebooks.